 Boost Safety: If boost exceeds this value for more than one second the JB4 will switch to low boost map 4 until the car is restarted.
 Note this setting has no impact on what actual boost you run.
 That is determined by the map selected.

 1st / 2nd / 3rd gear boost limit: For cars with poor traction limiting boost in 1st gear to for example 9psi and 2nd gear to 12psi can offer your tires some relief.

-Default Wastegate Position (DWP): Menu 10 (0-5000rpm) & DWP under user adjustment.
-This setting determines the rest position of your wastegate.
-The default value is 3000rpm in menu 10 (shows as 60 in the JB4 interface).
+Default Wastegate Position (DWP): Menu 10 (0-5000rpm).
+The position the wastegate returns to when making less than 1.5psi of boost.
 Higher values can make the car feel more responsive but in some vehicles will make it more prone to "wastegate rattle".
 Lower values of say 800rpm are sometimes preferred to reduce rattle but might make low throttle feel more sluggish.
 Wastegate rattle is a hardware problem in nature and the software settings can only attempt to mask this issue.
 In some cases no setting can fully mask the rattle.
-This setting only effects performance at mid to low throttle.
+This setting only effects performance at very low throttle input.

 Base duty cycle: Menu 12 (0-5000rpm) and represents the minimum duty cycle to the boost solenoids.
+PWM will not drop below this value regardless of boost.
 The default setting is 2800rpm which is 28%.
 Going too high or low on this value may cause over/under boosting during low and partial throttle, surging, boost oscillation, and other headaches.
 Generally speaking this value should be set between 2400-2800rpm.

 Duty Bias: Used for more advanced boost targeting adjustment is described in this thread: http://www.n54tech.com/forums/showthread.php?t=29893